The #1 thing you need to know about subtitle freedom

 Because when you just practice and you don’t go into detail, you’ll always complain about needing the subtitles.

-When you combine passive listening and active tasks, you get to subtitle freedom faster.
+When you combine passive listening and active listening tasks, you get to subtitle freedom faster.

 Let’s get real here.
 I guide my readers and students through some tough times.
 And I admit: